SAM-ITH/DigitalGarden/AI/Software is changing.md

 - LLMs are like human spirits that have good photo graphic knowledge about everything. (things that he is trained)
 - another analogy is we can think them like a simulation of a  super intelligent autistic persons that have cognitive issues.
 - memory of a person can be take as LLMs context window. but human has those memories for some time, but LLMs it get reset every time you start a new chat.

+### Opportunities
+#### partial autonomy apps.
+- we can take cursor as an example.
+	- it has an application specific GUI.
+	- package state into a context window before calling GUI.
+	- orchestrate and call multiple models (embedding models, chat models)
+	- Autonomy slider. (you can do inline change, whole file change or whole project change)
+	- we can take perplexity as an another example.